-To be saved at the moment of death, we must use all means possible to obtain God’s mercy so we can shoot up into maturity in the faith, especially if we haven’t done so during our life time on earth.
+To be saved at the moment of death, we must use all means possible to obtain God’s mercy so we can shoot up into maturity in the faith, especially if we haven’t done some growing during our life time on earth.

-We can do this ourselves if we are the one dying with just some faith, or we can do these things for another so God can use as a vessel, to send grace, to save their soul.
-Really these things should be done for anyone, even a person of seemingly great faith, since we can’t read our souls and only God knows if in fact we have a saving faith.
+We can do this for ourselves if we are the one dying with just some faith, or we can do these things for another so God can use as a vessel, to send grace, to save their soul.
+These means of obtaining much grace quickly should be done for anyone, even for a person of seemingly great faith, since we can’t read our souls and only God knows if in fact we have a saving faith.

 Wonderfully, God has provided us many means for us to advance in faith at our last hour, even if we have rejected them all throughout our life.
 He wants us saved.
 But His love does’t force us to accept His grace (help).
 We can become like the criminal next to Christ who heard God’s call or like the other criminal crucified with Christ, who stayed proud and heard nothing.
 Tragically for some there is just nothing more God can do and all will still be lost.

-But God doesn’t want us to lose hope, no matter how horrible the situation my seem, we are to still seek His mercy.
+But God doesn’t want us to lose hope, therefore, no matter how horrible the situation my seem, we are to still seek His mercy.
 Perhaps it is our efforts to love that God has been waiting to use to save someone and it will be enough to soften their heart so they can embrace mercy and Live.
-This is how we do what Jesus really did…this is how we save souls.
+This is how we do what Jesus really did…this is how we save souls like Christ.

 10 things we can do to gain a saving faith at the last hour: